-- 2. MTO: All households are offered MTO-style vouchers equal to the payment standard.
-Households receiving these vouchers must live in a Census tract with a poverty rate no greater than 10% in the first year.
+2. MTO: Two-thirds of households are offered housing vouchers and one third of households are offered housing certificates.
+Households receiving a housing certificate are all governed by Case 1 of equation (14): They pay 30% of their income to receive a certificate for the payment standard, and are not allowed to spend any more of their income on rent.
+Any households receiving housing assistance must live in a Census tract with a poverty rate no greater than 10% in the first year.
 After the first year, they continue to receive the voucher and can live in any Census tract.
-Households that reject the initial offer of the MTO-style voucher are not offered a voucher in the future.
+Households that reject the initial offer of the housing assistance MTOstyle voucher are not offered a voucher in the future.
 All households understand the full set of program rules.
-We adjust δ{l}^{τ} for voucher-eligible tracts in the first year and all tracts in the second and subsequent years using equation (11). - 3.
-MTO-R: We assign households to neighborhoods randomly according to the distribution of neighborhood poverty-rates that households are exposed to under the MTO simulations.28